harinipanayappan/The_Elites-hacksprint/README.md

 * Appointment booking with date and time selection.
 * Confirmation and reminders for scheduled appointments.
 * Secure storage of appointment details and user information.

+### 6) Events Page

+Purpose: Encourages users to participate in community events that promote mental health awareness and learning.

+Features:
+* Event details including time, location, and registration links, displayed on a map
+* Web scraping to gather event details from trusted mental health websites for a comprehensive list.